 Staff at an ERC will know the very best sources for advertised jobs in your local area and for the specific type of work you are seeking.

-While you may know about the big job search sites like monster or Job.com, which are great places to look for advertised jobs, there are also some great little local, niche online job boards that you have probably not heard of.
+While you may know about the big job search sites like Monster and Indeed, which are great places to look for advertised jobs, there are also some great little local, niche online job boards that you have probably not heard of.
 The staff at your ERC can direct you to those types of resources.

 Your employment resource center will probably have subscriptions to all of the newspapers that serve your city and surrounding areas.